kahalewai/agbac/readme.md

 * Will support RFC 8693 Token Exchange and dynamic/implicit delegation on the human users behalf
 * Will support delegation chains and multi-agent workflows, supporting advanced agentic configurations
 * Will provide standardized AI-aware audit semantics, allowing your organization to fully audit agent interactions
-* Implements defense in depth patterns and positions your organization for Zero Trust compliance at the Agent Layer
+* Implement defense in depth patterns and position your organization for full Zero Trust compliance at agent layer

 <br>
 <br>